Cristina Henríquez: Books

 Her first book was a collection called Come Together, Fall Apart.
 Containing eight short stories and a novella, Come Together, Fall Apart was published on April 4, 2006 by Riverhead.
 Reviewing the collection in The New York Times, Thomas Beller said, "Henríquez's fiction provides intense close-ups of young Panamanians whose lives are in enormous flux...Always she appears to be probing for rare moments of grace."

 Her debut novel, The World in Half, was published by Riverhead three years later, April 16, 2009.
 The novel follows a young woman from Chicago who takes a trip to Panama to pursue family ties there.
 In The Washington Post, Jonathan Yardley described the book as an "engaging if slight first novel...sure to strike a familiar and affecting note with the many other residents of this country who are trying to reconcile divided identities as well as divided loyalties."

 The Book of Unknown Americans, Henríquez's second novel, was published in 2014 with Knopf.
 The Daily Beast named it the 2014 novel of the year.

+Henríquez's third novel, The Great Divide, was chosen as a Read with Jenna book club selection for March 2024 along with Sandra Cisneros's The House on Mango Street for the five-year anniversary of the book club.